dingchaoz/mentorship_plan/project_plan.md

 [Vehicle Detection and Tracking in Videos](http://www.gti.ssr.upm.es/data/Vehicle_database.html) Using SVM, HoG features and OpenCV to identify and track vehicles from a video stream.

+TODO: make one of the projects deployed to cloud, and use mongoDB or another SQLDB to store requests/ model returns, also add comprehensive logging modules to the application, and integrate the logging files to Elastic Search, and make a dashboard to display key metrics for the application.